PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 * `LoadSucceeded: boolean `: Whether or not the sound loaded successfully
 * `Looped: boolean`: Whether playback should loop once it reaches the end
 * `Playing: boolean`: Whether the Sound is currently playing (or requested to play, if `.Playing` is set to `true` by a `Script` before it has finished loading)
-* `Position: number`: Number of seconds from beginning of the file
+* `Position: number`: The time-position of playback in number of seconds from the beginning of the file
 * `SoundFile: string`: The sound file to be played
 * `Speed: number`: The speed at which the sound plays, within the range of 0.01 to 100
 * `Volume: number`: The volume at which the sound plays.
 Must be positive